 The Nickel 40-inch Reflector, named for philanthropist Anna Nickel, was designed and built in the Lick Observatory Technical Facilities at UC Santa Cruz and completed in 1979.
 The 40” diameter mirror of this modern telescope makes it the third most powerful telescope on Mount Hamilton.

-Tonight you will view NGC 7331, a galaxy in the constellation Pegasus.
+Tonight you will view M17, the Swan Nebula, in the constellation Sagittarius.

 36-inch Great Refractor

 ?? | ??

 Share tonight’s experience on Social Media: #LickObservatory @LickObservatory

 Additional Viewing Opportunities – Weather Permitting

 Amateur astronomers have telescopes set up behind the main building.
 They will enjoy showing you other objects in the sky.